abuhurairalakdawala/indian-share-market/README.md

 ### Introduction
 This package helps you get latest data from National and Bombay Stock Exchange.

+You can also use it for REST API's.

-You can get the data in CSV or Array formats.
+You can get the data in JSON, CSV or Array formats.

 > The stock market is filled with individuals who know the price of everything, but the value of nothing.